-Many people are curious as to who qualifies as a dependent on a tax return.
+Many people, like yourself, are curious as to who qualifies as a dependent on a tax return.
 I get questions like:

 - Can I claim my college students?